opensearch-project/documentation-website/_integrations/index.md

 * Assets such as dashboards, index patterns, queries, and alerts

 ---

-## Using Integrations
+## Using OpenSearch Integrations

-Integrations can be installed directly from the [default catalog](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md) shipped with every OpenSearch release.
-Additionally, they can be manually loaded and updated using the **Dashboards Management** console to reflect the latest versions or new releases.
+OpenSearch Integrations can be installed directly from the [default catalog](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md) that is shipped with every OpenSearch release.
+Additionally, integrations can be manually loaded and updated using the **Dashboards Management** console to reflect the latest versions or new releases.

 ### Installing an integration

-If no integrations are installed, you are prompted to install them from the Integrations interface.
-The **Available** window lists supported integrations from the default catalog.
+If no integration is installed, you are prompted to install one from the **Integrations** interface.
+The **Available** dialog window lists supported integrations from the default catalog.

 ![]({{site.url}}{{site.baseurl}}/images/integrations/empty-installed-integrations.png)